theunixman/lmn/README.md

 Set admin password, remember it.

-start postgres shell
+Start postgres running

-- Create a user called lmnop
+`su postgres ` if on a mac/linux

-create user lmnop;
+`pg_ctl start`  enter username and password

-- set lmnop user password
+start postgres shell with `psql`

-alter user lmnop with password 'password_here';
+Create a user called lmnop

-- create a database lmnop
+`create user lmnop with password 'password_here'; `

-create database owner lmnop;
+create a database lmnop

-- connect to lmnop
+`create database owner lmnop;`

-\c lmnop
+Various postgres shell commands connect to lmnop database

-\dt    shows tables
+`\c lmnop`

-\d table_name   shows info (and constraints) for a table other sql as expected
+`\dt`    shows tables

-set environment variable called POSTGRES_LMNOP_USER_PASSWORD with a value of the lmnop user's password
+`\d table_name`   shows info (and constraints) for a table other sql as expected

 postgres shell command cheatsheet - https://gist.github.com/Kartones/dd3ff5ec5ea238d4c546

-(Mac users:
+set environment variable called POSTGRES_LMNOP_USER_PASSWORD with a value of the lmnop user's password

-  sudo ln -s /Library/PosgreSQL/9.5/lib/libssl.1.0.0.dylib /usr/local/lib
+(Mac users may need to run these commands; these one time

-  sudo ln -s /Library/PosgreSQL/9.5/lib/libcrypto.1.0.0.dylib /usr/local/lib
+`sudo ln -s /Library/PosgreSQL/9.5/lib/libssl.1.0.0.dylib /usr/local/lib

-  export DYLD_FALLBACK_LIBRARY_PATH=/Library/PostgreSQL/9.5/lib:$DYLD_LIBRARY_PATH
+sudo ln -s /Library/PosgreSQL/9.5/lib/libcrypto.1.0.0.dylib /usr/local/lib`

-)
+And this when you start a new shell; or set it permanently in .bash_profile `export DYLD_FALLBACK_LIBRARY_PATH=/Library/PostgreSQL/9.5/lib:$DYLD_LIBRARY_PATH` )

 ###To install